 - Add the shallot and cook, stirring occasionally, until the shallot is softened and the mushrooms are browned, about 3 minutes longer.

 - Add the sherry and cook until almost evaporated, 1 minute.
 Season with salt and pepper.
 Remove from the heat, cover and set aside.

 - Arrange the bread slices on a large rimmed baking sheet and brush with olive oil.
 Bake for about 6 minutes, until toasted.
 Transfer the toasts to plates.

 - In a large, nonstick skillet, melt the butter over moderate heat.
-Crack the eggs one at a time into a ramekin and then slip into the skillet.
 Cook the eggs, sunny-side up, until the whites are firm and the yolks runny, about 5 minutes.

 - Spoon the mushroom mixture onto the toasts and top with the fried eggs.
 Garnish with the parsley and serve.

-Sherried Mushrooms with Fried Eggs On Toast…It’s What’s for Sunday Breakfast.
+Sherried Mushrooms and Eggs On Toast…It’s What’s for Sunday Breakfast.